‘IT'S ACE MAN’ - MINI Aceman Independent New Review (Ref:1642/14177)

 By Jonathan Crouch Added 10th May, 2024

 ...or is it?
-Jonathan Crouch looks at MINI's smallest EV crossover, the Aceman.
+Jonathan Crouch drives MINI's smallest EV crossover, the Aceman.

 Ten Second Review

-MINI ramps up its EV model line-up with this car, the Aceman.
-It's the brand's very first EV-only design, a small crossover based on the MINI Electric hatch.
-If you like the idea of a small electric MINI but need a trendy dose of extra practicality, read on.
+MINI has ramped up its EV model line-up with this car, the Aceman.
+It was the brand's very first EV-only design, a small crossover based on the MINI Electric hatch.
+If you like the idea of a small electric MINI but need a trendy dose of extra practicality, you'll need this review to find out more.

 #